torvalds/linux/Documentation/media/uapi/v4l/pixfmt-006.rst

 specify non-standard quantization methods.
 Most of the time only the colorspace field of struct :ref:`v4l2_pix_format <v4l2-pix-format>` or struct :ref:`v4l2_pix_format_mplane <v4l2-pix-format-mplane>` needs to be filled in.

-Note that the default R'G'B' quantization is full range for all colorspaces except for BT.2020 which uses limited range R'G'B' quantization.
+.. note:: The default R'G'B' quantization is full range for all colorspaces except for BT.2020 which uses limited range R'G'B' quantization.

 .. _v4l2-colorspace: